-- to train students to become early-stage social science professionals who have the knowledge, competencies and methodical skills that make them suitable for a broad array of academic positions; - to develop competencies (knowledge, skills and attitudes) with respect to: - academic thought, action and communication; - using relevant scientific tools; - (scientific) communication in the Dutch language; - using specific knowledge in a broader scientific, philosophical and social/cultural context; - preparation for a further academic career.
+- train students to become early-stage interdisciplinary social science professionals with the knowledge, competences and methodical skills that make them suitable for a wide range of academic and societal functions, particularly around themes relating to youth development, cultural diversity and public health; - develop competences (knowledge, skills and attitudes) in relation to: - academic research, thinking, acting and communication; - the interdisciplinary use of relevant scientific instruments in the three themes mentioned above; - being able to formulate a critical opinion independently and to argue the case for forming an opinion, while paying attention to scientific, social and professional-ethical aspects; - training to conscientiously operating academics; - communicate scientifically both in scientific forums and in popular scientific expressions; preparation for a further academic career.

-The graduate has knowledge of:
+The graduate has knowledge and an understanding of:

-- concepts and theories from the behavioural, social and cultural sciences from the perspective of their contribution to the mutual determination of the individual and society; - the opportunities and difficulties of interdisciplinary theory formation, both from an epistemological perspective as well as their contribution to the analysis and policy intervention of social issues; - quantitative and qualitative methods and techniques of social scientific research (including statistics); - important theories of policy and intervention, with particular attention for the cohesion between public administration, social institutions, businesses and private individuals; - important contemporary social issues, intervention strategies and the structure and institutions of Dutch society, also considered from a historic and international comparative perspective.
+- concepts and theories from the behavioural and social sciences, with a view to an interdisciplinary perspective; - the possibilities and difficulties of interdisciplinary theorisation, both in science theory terms and in terms of its contribution to the analysis of social issues and interventions aimed at solving them; - quantitative and qualitative methods and techniques of social-science research; - major policy and intervention theories in the fields of youth development, public health and cultural diversity; - important contemporary social issues, intervention strategies and the structure and institutions of Dutch society, also seen in a historical and international comparative perspective.